iloveddev/mus/README.md

 Attempts to bypass rate limits or intentionally overload the service may result in access restrictions.

 ---

 🚀 Quick Start

-You can request an endpoint directly from your application.

 JavaScript